-Governing Board and Citizens Oversight Committee Ontario-Montelair School District Ontario, CA
+Governing Board and Citizens Oversight Committee Ontario-Montclair School District Ontario, California

-We were engaged to conduct a performance audit of the Ontario-Montclair School District (the District) Building Fund (Measure K) for the year ended June 30, 2019.
+We were engaged to conduct a performance audit of the Ontario-Montclair School District (the District) Building Fund (Measure K) for the year ended June 30, 2021.

-We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusion based on our audit objectives.
-We believe that the evidence obtained provides a reasonable basis for our conclusions based on our audit objectives.
+We conducted this performance audit in accordance with generally accepted government auditing standards.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.

-Our audit was limited to the objectives listed within the report which includes determining the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
+Our audit was limited to the objectives listed within the report which includes determining the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Appendix A contained in the 2020-2021 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting issued by the California Education Audit Appeals Panel.
 Management is responsible for the District's compliance with those requirements.

 In planning and performing our performance audit, we obtained an understanding of the District's internal control in order to determine if the internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution, but not for the purpose of expressing an opinion of the effectiveness of the District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.
+Had we performed additional procedures; other matters might have come to our attention that would have been reported to you.